Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze.md

 Under **Send Events**, make sure the toggle is enabled ("Events are sent to Braze") if you want to stream events to Braze.
 When enabled, events are automatically forwarded to Braze when they're ingested in Amplitude.
 Events aren't sent on a schedule or on-demand using this integration.

 1. In **Select and filter events** choose which events you want to send.
-Choose only the events you need in Braze.
+Choose only the events you need in Braze. _Transformed events aren't supported._

     !!!warning "Events for anonymous users cannot be streamed"